top of page

 Blends are popular for several reasons:

-• Consistency: Coffee is an agricultural product, and harvests vary from season to season.
+• Consistency: Coffee is an agricultural product.
+Harvests vary from season to season.
 By blending beans from different regions, roasters can create a stable flavor profile that remains consistent year-round.

 • Balance: Different beans bring different qualities—body, acidity, sweetness, or aroma.
 A well-crafted blend harmonizes these attributes into a balanced cup.